 - not share eating utensils with people who are unwell

-- keep surfaces and objects such as benchtops and toilets clean
+- keep surfaces and objects such as benchtops, toilets and toys clean

 - stay home if you have cold, flu or gastro symptoms